 Creating a reassuring homepage

-Design: I designed the page’s layout and visuals.
-I applied the CFPB Design System as well as created custom components, ensuring WCAG compliance.
-I met regularly with and consulted stakeholders.
-Working on a cross-disciplinary team, I collaborated with teammates on discovery and user research tasks and worked closely with developers to translate design into code.
+Designed the page’s layout using the CFPB’s Design System as well as creating custom components—ensuring WCAG compliance.
+Collaborated with my team to conduct discovery and user research.
+Worked closely with developers to translate design into code.

 1.